seanstaggsQU/EarthboundNativePublic/README.md

 # Optional: higher-quality music (MSU-1)

 If you have an MSU-1 audio pack for EarthBound, drop its files into a folder named msu right next to the game.
-It's picked up automatically — turn it on or off any time from the Config menu's "HQ Audio" setting.
+(you may have to create that folder yourself) turn it on or off any time from the Config menu's "HQ Audio" setting.

 # New Features